-If you and your kids want to explore something that goes BOOM!
-Here’s 15 National Parks that feature volcanoes, or parts of volcanoes.
-Learn about the types of vocanoes, volcanic erruptions and what happens after a volcanic erruption.
-Here’s the best places to find volcanoes.
+If you and your kids want to explore something, that goes BOOM!
+Then, head to a U.S. National Park featuring volcanoes or parts of volcanoes.
+At a National Park, you can learn about the types of volcanoes, volcanic eruptions and what happens after a volcanic eruption.
+You might even want to camp with a view of a volcano.
+Here are the top National Parks with Volcanoes.

 Mount St. Helens National Volcanic Park

-Yellowstone National Park is open 365-days a year and 24-hours a day and located in Wyoming, Montana and Idaho.
-Use an America the Beautiful annual pass ($80) or purchase a 7-day pass for $35 per vehicle.
+Located in southern Oregon, take Highway 62 to the Western Entrance (open year-round).
+Crater Lake National Park is open 365 days a year and 24 hours a day.
+Use an America the Beautiful annual pass ($80) or purchase a 7-day pass for $25 per vehicle to explore in summer and $15 from fall to spring.

-Mount Rainier tops 14,000 feet as an active volcano and the most glaciated peak in the lower 48.
-Summer activities include hiking and biking along with fall leave peeping and springtime wildflowers.
+Mount Rainier is an active volcano that reaches 14,000 feet and is the most glaciated peak in the lower 48.
+Summer activities include hiking and biking, fall leaf peeping, and springtime wildflowers.

-Two main visitor areas, Longmire, the original park headquarters from 1899, with historic buildings and the National Park Inn.
-Or the seasonal Paradise area, the jump-off point for climbers and home to the historic Paradise Inn (open seasonally).
+There are two main visitor areas: Longmire, the original park headquarters from 1899, with historic buildings and the National Park Inn, and the seasonal Paradise area, the jump-off point for climbers and home to the historic Paradise Inn (open seasonally).

 Best Mountain Destinations for Families